The Best Hungarian Restaurants in Budapest

 Tel: (+36 1) 321 1921

-A very good and cheap traditional Hungarian inn where you can eat a whole range of Hungarian specialties.
+A good and cheap traditional Hungarian inn located in a basement where you can eat a whole range of local specialties.

 Address: Hunyadi tér 10., district VI., near Oktogon, tram 4 and 6